wolfysdl/EA-OTools/README.md

 **Current progress and limitations**:

-* Import of skinned meshes (body, heads, hair) to the game is not implemented (only export is possible)

 * Only shaders from FIFA Manager 13 are implemented, they are not guaranteed to work with any other games

 otools is a command-line tool.
 First argument is operation type (export or import), second argument (`-i`) is input file/folder path.
 All other arguments are optional.